MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-send-email-message.md

 ## Create a new message  <a name="NewMessage"></a>

 You can activate email engagement features for any email that you send from within Dynamics 365 Sales.
-The main record for the message (typically the record are looking at when you create it), is set as its **Regarding** value, though the various to, from, and copy-to email addresses can also affect the places where you are able to see the message and where its KPIs may apply.
+The main record for the message (typically the record are looking at when you create it), is set as its **Regarding** value, though the various to, from, and copy-to email addresses can also affect the places where you're able to see the message and where its KPIs may apply.

  To add an email activity to a record: